Blogging to you from the far northeastern prefecture of Mikemadigani$tan, USA.

 With our economy in the condition that it is in, with all that has just happened in our world and with everything that still might happen, you may be wondering if you really need to run out and spend a goodly amount of your hard-earned cash on a black rifle.
+The choice should be yours alone, without intereference from the government.
 You are the only one who can answer that question.
 If you have heavy debt on your credit cards you may wonder if it is a responsible act for you to add more debt by buying one of these pricey little items.
 Conversely, if you already own a black rifle you may be wondering if now may be a good time to sell it in order to pay down some credit card debt.
 You fear there may be another “assault weapons” ban and you fear there may never again be a chance for you to own one, but you can’t help but wonder if a black rifle is truly a must-have item.
 Again, only you can know what is best for you.

 There is only one black rifle left on my rack, a pre-ban Colt Sporter Match HBAR (heavy barrel) .223; it is designed primarily as a target rifle.
 I don’t own it for tactical reasons, and I don’t own it for practical reasons; I have it just to have it.
 I have sold other rifles on consignments (through FFL dealers, of course) during some previous “gun-runs” that were caused by pending anti-gun legislation.
 Such panics were opportunities to make some money.
 Years ago, I sold one rifle in order to pay for the furnishings needed for my house.
 If the current high prices of black rifles rise even higher, I may just sell this last black rifle (through a local FFL dealer; this is not a solicitation so please, no email offers) and live happily ever after without an “assault weapon.”
 If the unthinkable happens in our country, a black rifle would not be my first choice for defense; it would be near the bottom of the list simply because I shoot better with many other types of guns.